gowtham07/gowtham07.github.io/_posts/2023-03-14-Hello-World.md

 <img src="https://github.com/gowtham07/gowtham07.github.io/blob/master/images/11.png?raw=true" alt="gif">

 Here, we look to correct this by “calibrating” the model’s output probabilities.
 A common technique for adjusting output probabilities is to apply an affine transformation.
-For classification tasks, &#710p will be the set of probabilities that are associated with each label name, renormalized to one.
-For generation tasks, ˆp is the entire set of probabilities for the first token.
-In this paper, the authors restrict the matrix W to be diagonal, known as vector scaling  to prevent the parameters from growing quadratically in the size of ˆp.
+For classification tasks, p will be the set of probabilities that are associated with each label name, renormalized to one.
+For generation tasks, p is the entire set of probabilities for the first token.
+In this paper, the authors restrict the matrix W to be diagonal, known as vector scaling  to prevent the parameters from growing quadratically in the size of p.

 <img src="https://github.com/gowtham07/gowtham07.github.io/blob/master/images/12.png?raw=true" alt="gif">

-where a weight matrix W and a bias vector b are applied to the original probabilities ˆp to get the new probabilities ^q.
+where a weight matrix W and a bias vector b are applied to the original probabilities p to get the new probabilities q.

 The main challenge in the zero- or few-shot setting is that there is no enough data to learn W and b.
 Thus the authors propose a novel data-free procedure to infer a good setting of these parameters.
 The key idea is that the model’s bias towards certain answers can be estimated by feeding in a contentfree input such as the string “N/A”.
 This error can be corrected by setting W and b so that the class scores for the content-free input are uniform.

 <img src="https://github.com/gowtham07/gowtham07.github.io/blob/master/images/13.png?raw=true" alt="gif">

-To make test predictions, compute Wpˆ + b and take the argmax.
+To make test predictions, compute Wp + b and take the argmax.

 In this way the authors try to calibrate the W to rectify the error.
 Authors also try to know how good is contextual calibration is at inferring a good setting of W. Authors compare contextual calibration accuracy to an “oracle calibration” method that uses the validation set to find the best possible diagonal W.